Gatewood5000/legull-master/docs/privacy-policy.md

 Disputes - ALL
 Disputes
 We are based in [legull field="owner_locality"] and you are contracting to use our Site.
-This Policy and all matters arising from your use of the Site are governed by and will be construed according to the laws of [legull field="owner_state], without regard to any choice of laws rules of any jurisdiction.
+This Policy and all matters arising from your use of the Site are governed by and will be construed according to the laws of [legull field="owner_locality: site ownership state/provence], without regard to any choice of laws rules of any jurisdiction.
 The federal courts and state courts that have geographical jurisdiction over disputes arising at our office location in the <siteZIPfield> zip code will be the only permissible venues for any and all disputes arising out of or in connection with this Policy or the Site and Service.

 [legull condition="has_arbitration"]
 ARBITRATION